avinayak/avinayak.github.io/_posts/2021-01-09-noise-planets.md

 ![](/uploads/download-27.png)

 Actually.. not bad.
 I think we did it.
+I went ahead and made a golfed version of this soon.